APasu12/CIFAR-10-Feedforward-Neural-Network/README.md

 # CIFAR-10 Feedforward Neural Network from Scratch

-This project implements a multi-layer feedforward neural network to classify images from the CIFAR-10 dataset using only numpy for the core logic.
+This project implements a multi-layer feedforward neural network to classify images from the CIFAR-10 dataset using numpy for the core logic.

 ## Project Features
 - **Dataset**: CIFAR-10 (subsampled to 10,000 training and 2,000 test images for runtime efficiency).